 Dive experience: All open water-certified divers may join these liveaboard cruises of the British Virgin Islands.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner (excl final night), snacks, drinking water, soft drinks, hot drinks, local beer and wine, dives (as detailed in the safaris above), experienced English-speaking divemaster(s), tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner (excl final night), snacks, drinking water, soft drinks, hot drinks, local beer and wine, dives (as detailed in the safaris above), experienced English-speaking divemaster(s), tanks, weights and weightbelts, all taxes.

 Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (incl dive computer: US$ 225 per week), dive insurance, port fees (US$ 95 per week).
 With effect from 1 April 2022, a fuel surcharge of US$ 150 per person will apply to all cruises.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).